theRealThomasDavidson/BackjackPlayer/README.md

 even if finding successors is hard or the rules are different than a typical minmax or dykstra.
 Do not however feel that this is how I plan to document all code I do. (this may be more or less relevent as time goes on and I do not update the readme)

+ #TODO:
+ - fix how aces work in the hit chances thing.